Sister Nivedita: Work during plague epidemic

 During the outbreak of a plague epidemic in Calcutta in 1899, Nivedita nursed and took care of the patients, cleaned rubbish from the area, and inspired and motivated many youths to render voluntary service.
 She inserted appeals for help in the English newspapers and requested for financial support for her plague relief activities.
-She also organized the day-to-day activities, inspected the work and personally handed over the written instructions for the preventive measures by moving around.
+She also organised the day-to-day activities, inspected the work and personally handed over the written instructions for the preventive measures by moving around.

 She was a friend to many intellectuals and artists in the Bengali community, including Rabindranath Tagore, Jagadish Chandra Bose, Abala Bose, and Abanindranath Tagore.
 Later, she took up the cause of Indian independence.
 Sri Aurobindo was one of her friends as well.

 Cultivation of Indian culture

 She took an active interest in promoting Indian history, culture, and science.
 She actively encouraged Dr. Jagadish Chandra Bose, the Indian scientist and philosopher, to pursue original scientific research and helped him financially as well in getting due recognition when he was faced with an indifferent attitude from the colonial government.
 Bose, whom she called "khoka" or the "little one" in Bengali, and his wife Abala Bose, were in very close terms with her.
-Keeping in view Nivedita's contribution to the scientific research work of Jagadish Chandra, Rabindranath Tagore said: "In the day of his success, Jagadish gained an invaluable energizer and helper in Sister Nivedita, and in any record of his life’s work her name must be given a place of honour."
+Keeping in view Nivedita's contribution to the scientific research work of Jagadish Chandra, Rabindranath Tagore said: "In the day of his success, Jagadish gained an invaluable energiser and helper in Sister Nivedita, and in any record of his life's work her name must be given a place of honour."
 Sister Nivedita was one of the important influences on Jagadish Chandra Bose.
-She supported him by organizing the financial support and editing his manuscripts and made sure that Bose was able to continue with and share his work.
+She supported him by organising the financial support and editing his manuscripts and made sure that Bose was able to continue with and share his work.